-0 Proponent files Notice of Intent and a copy of the proposed initiative with a request for a ballot title.
-0 Registrar of Voters immediately delivers Notice of Intent to County Counsel.
-15 days County Counsel delivers Title and Summary to the County who then delivers a copy of the Title and Summary to the proponent.
-After receipt Proponent publishes the Notice of Intention with the Ballot Title and of Ballot Title and Summary Summary.
+0 Proponent files notice of intent, a copy of the proposed initiative with a request for a ballot title, and the proponent statement of acknowledgment.
+0 Registrar of Voters immediately delivers notice of intent to county counsel.
+15 days County counsel delivers title and summary to the county who then delivers a copy of the title and summary to the proponent.
+After receipt of Ballot Title and Summary Proponent publishes the notice of intention with the ballot title and summary.
 Proponent files proof of publication with the Registrar of Voters.
 This is done before the petition is circulated.
-Proponent circulates the petition after the proof of publication has been filed.
-The petition is filed with the Registrar of Voters.
-180 days from receipt of During this time, the Board of Supervisors may order a report on the Ballot Title effect of the proposed initiative in accordance with Elections Code Section and Summary 9111.
+180 days from Proponent circulates the petition after the proof of publication has been filed.
+The petition is filed with the Registrar of Voters. receipt of Ballot Title and Summary During this time, the Board of Supervisors may order a report on the effect of the proposed initiative in accordance with Elections Code § 9111.
 This report must be presented to the Board of Supervisors no later than 30 days after the Registrar of Voters certifies to the Board of Supervisors the sufficiency of the initiative petition.
-The Elections Office examines the signatures on the petition.
-The 30 days Registrar notifies the proponent as to the sufficiency or insufficiency of the petition.
-If the petition is found sufficient, the Registrar certifies the results of the examination of the petition signatures at the Board of Supervisors' At the next meeting. regular Board The Board of Supervisore may meeting The Board of Supervisors may: 1 Adopt the ordinance without alteration Adopt the ordinance without alteration, Call an election, or 2.
-Call an election, or Call an election, or Order a report on the effect of the proposed initiative.
-88 days or Call an election, or Order a report on the effect of the proposed initiative.
-The election date is determined by the percentage of voters who signed 88 days or more after the Call an election, or Order a report on the effect of the proposed initiative. • Call an election, or Order a report on the effect of the proposed initiative.
-The election date is determined by the percentage of voters who signed the petition and the provisions of Elections Code Section 1405.
-If a more after the 2.
-Call an election, or 3.
-Order a report on the effect of the proposed initiative.
-The election date is determined by the percentage of voters who signed the petition and the provisions of Elections Code Section 1405.
-If a proponent has a specific election date in mind, he/she should contact the
+30-90 days The Elections Office examines the signatures on the petition.
+The Registrar notifies the proponent as to the sufficiency or insufficiency of the petition. (see section on "Verification of Signatures" for more information) At the next regular Board meeting If the petition is found sufficient, the Registrar certifies the results of the examination of the petition signatures at the Board of Supervisors' meeting.
+The Board of Supervisors may: (a) Adopt the ordinance without alteration, (b) Call an election, or (c) Order a report on the effect of the proposed initiative.
+88 days or more after the Board meeting The election date is determined by the percentage of voters who signed the petition and the provisions of Elections Code § 1405.